sksmagr23/django_hackstack_task1/README.md

 - Search functionality to filter movies by name/genre.
 - It also include Pagination for better UX.
 - The display contents fetches and added to pages as movie get added through admin interface through database.
+- The movie poster images are automatically added to movies folder as the movie is created.

 ## Installtion and usage
 1.  **Clone the repo:**